How do you find the best Graphic Designer for your Project?

-This is something newbie designers tend to forget, only to be met by the bitter truth that success is largely out of the input given.
+Newbie designers tend to forget this, only to be met by the bitter truth that success is largely out on the input given.

-Remember that this is not a regular job; a graphic designer is mostly doing something new each time.
+Remember that this is not a regular job; a graphic designer mostly does something new each time.

 Is your prospective designer ready to sacrifice a few hours to complete a task?